What are Chronic Illnesses?

 A strong push by grassroots organisations, with strong consumer demand by patients can push for greater financial inclusion for affordable disease care, using digital health.

-How can Chronic Disease Patients get the most out of Telehealth?
+How can Chronic Disease Patients get the most out of Online Doctor Consults?

 Telehealth can be delivered in several different ways.
 Live (synchronous) videoconferencing which allows a two-way audiovisual link between health care providers or between a patient and a provider.
 Or, store-and-forward (asynchronous) videoconferencing where there is an exchange of recorded patient health information between providers or between a patient and a provider.